 Plantar fasciitis can be easily diagnosed by your doctor.
 Your doctor will typically be able to tell whether or not you have it by checking for tender areas in your foot.
 Imaging tests are rarely needed, except for in rare cases where your doctor may want to rule out a compressed or pinched nerve.

 Policeman’s Heel Recovery Time

 Plantar fasciitis typically goes away on its own.
 While recovery times vary, plantar fasciitis usually resolves in a few months.

 The best way to treat policeman’s heel is by resting.
 We recommend taking over-the-counter pain medication like aspirin or Tylenol to reduce pain and swelling.
 If your plantar fasciitis doesn’t improve or the pain gets worse, schedule an appointment with your doctor.

 The main goal of treating plantar fasciitis is to ease your pain and reduce the inflammation in your foot.
 This can be done by:

 Medication: Taking nonsteroidal anti-inflammatory drugs (NSAIDs) can ease your pain and reduce inflammation.
 Your doctor may recommend you take NSAIDs for several weeks.

 Steroid Injections: Sometimes plantar fasciitis pain is severe or doesn’t respond to NSAIDs.
-In these cause, your doctor may recommend a steroid injection.
+In these cases, your doctor may recommend a steroid injection.
 This will help ease your pain for about four weeks and keep the inflammation down for about eight weeks.

 Physical Therapy: In rare cases, typically plantar fasciitis treatments don’t work and doctors will recommend physical therapy.
 A physical therapist will focus on exercises that strengthen the plantar fascia, Achilles tendon, and low leg muscles.

 Shock-wave Therapy: Shock-wave therapy literally shocks your plantar fascia with sound waves, stimulating blood flow in the foot.
-As a result, tissue heals faster.
+As a result, the tissue heals faster.

 Tenex Procedure: This is a procedure in which a small cut is made to remove scar tissue.
 It is a simple in-office procedure that can have some people back to their regular routine in 10 days.